-Construct end abutments as either vertical abutments or spill through abutments (2:1 maximum slope).
-Vertical abutments include the end bents supporting the bridge spans along with the associated wall structures retaining the embankment of the bridge approaches.
-Construct vertical abutments and vertical abutment wing walls using cast-in-place reinforced concrete or MSE walls.
-Vertical abutment wing walls refer to the part of the wall structure extending beyond the end of the end bent cap retaining the embankment of the bridge approaches, not the bridge wings connected to the end bent cap.
-For bridges crossing a highway, construct the vertical abutment and vertical abutment wing walls parallel to the adjacent travel lane passing beneath the bridge.
-For stream crossings, vertical abutments and vertical abutment wing walls are not allowed within the limits of the 500 year water level.
-Vertical abutment wing walls shall be designed and detailed in accordance with Drawing No. 713-01e of the SCDOT Geotechnical Drawings and Details.
+Construct end abutments as spill through abutments (2:1 maximum slope).
+Construct vertical abutment wing walls using either reinforced concrete or MSE walls or Other Wall Types as described in Section 2.2.
+Vertical abutment wing walls refer to the part of the wall structure extending beyond the end of the end bent cap, parallel to the roadway, retaining the embankment of the bridge approaches, not the bridge wings connected to the end bent cap.
+For bridges crossing a highway, construct the vertical abutment wing walls parallel to the adjacent travel lane passing beneath the bridge.
+For stream crossings, vertical abutments are not allowed within the limits of the 500 year water level.
+Vertical abutment wing walls shall be designed and detailed in accordance with Section 2.2 of this Exhibit.
+Additionally, design all walls to prevent undermining and future stability concerns with respect to the 500 year scour calculation.
+Perform scour analysis for walls using the same methodology described in Exhibit 4e, Subsection 2.2.3.
+Show the 500-year scour line and any proposed scour mitigation measures on the wall cross sections.
+Provide a detailed discussion on any scour mitigation measures in the Final Bridge Hydraulic Design Report.
+The Hydraulic EOR, Geotechnical EOR, and Structural EOR shall agree on scour design assumptions.
+Drawing No. 713-01e of the SCDOT Geotechnical Drawings and Details.
 For spill through abutments, set the elevation of the berm so that the top of the berm is no greater than 4 feet below the superstructure.
+Do not mix retaining wall types along a continuous run.